skip-mev/docs/docs/about/0-intro.md

 ### 🥷 For Searchers

-On both chains that use Skip V1 and V2, searchers can participate in capturing MEV and bidding in the top-of-block auction for atomic execution.
-Check out our searcher docs for Skip [V1](/docs/select/2-searcher.md) and [V2](/docs/0-searcher-docs.md).
+On both chains that use Skip Block SDK, searchers can participate in capturing MEV and bidding in the top-of-block auction for atomic execution.
+Check out our searcher docs for Skip [Block SDK](/docs/0-searcher-docs.md).

 ### 👩‍💻 For Frontends

 Frontends in the IBC ecosystem can dramatically improve their UX by using the free [Skip APIs](https://api-docs.skip.money/docs).
 See the docs for how to get set up!

-:::info Old Documentation

-### For chains that use Skip V1 (deprecated), see [Select](select/chain-configuration) documentation